d4hines/marigold-tezos/docs/protocols/alpha.rst

 List of Merge Requests
 ~~~~~~~~~~~~~~~~~~~~~~

-This is the full list of Merge Requests that compose 008.
+This is the full list of Merge Requests that compose the Alpha protocol.

 * `Michelson onchain views <gitlab.com/tezos/tezos/-/merge_requests/2359>`_